 Technology Allows Teachers to be More Flexible

 Digital media presents students with relatively unlimited access to educative materials that are essential in conducting research projects; accordingly, the students have an opportunity to explore their subject of interest (Greenhow and Lewin).
-Digital media has made teaching more flexible as teachers can provide assignments online and mark them online, reducing the burden of having to handwrite the assignment, nd reducing the time to provide students with feedback on their assignments.
+Digital media has made teaching more flexible as teachers can provide assignments online and mark them online, reducing the burden of having to handwrite the assignment, and reducing the time to provide students with feedback on their assignments.

-A surprising benefit of online education is that digital media has played a role in helping the students to save the environment; that is, fewer books are printed, accordingly less carbon emission in the air, fewer physical worksheets are completed, and fewer resources are needed to provide students with assignments.
-This not only helps the environment, but can also help reduce a strain on the school's finances for paper, ink, and toner.
+A surprising benefit of online education is that digital media has played a role in helping the students to save the environment; that is, fewer books are printed, accordingly less carbon emission in the air, fewer paper worksheets are completed, and fewer resources are needed to provide students with assignments.
+This not only helps the environment, but can also help reduce the strain on the school's finances for paper, ink, and toner.